 Yes, please see the check points on the ‘route map'.
 There is no water provided at the start line.
-We recommend you bring a minimum of 1 litre pp. The Sunrise 40 does not have a checkpoint for the first 16kms.
+We recommend you bring a minimum of 750ml pp. The Sunrise 40 does not have a checkpoint for the first 16kms.

-We will do our best to make this event as safe as possible, however, walking down steep paths in the dark has risks and we want to emphasis this.
-Only you know your own abilities.
-We strongly suggest you follow our advice, have good quality tested gear (especially torch/phone) and spares.
+We will do our best to make this event as safe as possible, however, walking down steep paths in the dark has risks and we want to clearly communicate that only you know your abilities.
+We must have good quality tested gear (especially torch/phone) and spares.
 Most importantly, you should make sure that at least some of your training hikes are done at night.
 We strongly recommend that you have completed the whole course within your training.

 What happens if my teammate drops out before the race or even during the race?

 You will receive an ‘unofficial time' and would not be eligible for the prize.

 If your team/pair does complete the race, your official time will be that of the last person in your group to pass the finish line.

 What happens if I get tired and want to leave the race early?

 You must tell a race marshal or timing staff (at any check point) that you are dropping out of the race.
 Once the marshal/timing person have recorded your bib number, make your way to to finish line to collect your drop bag.
 We only provide transport at the finish line - from Cheung Sha to Tung Chung.
 There is a night bus service but it is very limited, on one route and only at about 03:00.
 There is a limited taxi service; we will provide the telephone number to participants.

 Three to four KM per hour is fast walking with little or no breaks... you should know how fast you walk from your training.
 Last year, our fastest participant finished in less then 4.5 hours and the last participant to cross the line was nearly 12 hours.
 In previous years some participants commented that they did not realise how far it was or that it involved steep mountain climbs - please be aware.
 This is your responsibility.

 How much of my money goes to charity?